 Kyle Brennan’s Stolen Property

 In the declaration of Gary L. Robinson, he is questioned about the gold and silver coins that Kyle had in his possession.
-Kyle said to his uncle that he still had all of his gold coins.
-Kyle was conservative with his money when he was traveling (see receipts in evidence).
-He was also a coin collector for most of his life and was traveling with his entire collection.
-In 2006, Kyle purchased five first strike, gold Buffalo coins-24kt.
-Bullion along with some gold Canadian Maples.
+Kyle told his uncle he still had all of his gold coins.
+He was conservative with his money when traveling (see receipts in evidence).
+Kyle was also a coin collector for most of his life and was traveling with his entire collection.
+In 2006, he purchased five first-strike, gold Buffalo coins-24kt.
+Bullion, along with some gold Canadian Maples.
 These coins were purchased for 500-600 dollars.

 After Kyle died, Wendy Borden Brennan told Scott Brennan that gold and silver coins were found in Kyle’s belongings.
 None were returned home to the family.

 This information was brought to Detective Stephen Bohling’s attention by Scott Brennan, Kyle’s stepfather Rick Britton and myself.

 Bohling’s response was, “Tom Brennan said that everything was returned home.”

 On-Page 206-207 of Stephen Bohling’s deposition, he is asked the question, “Do you know if any currency was found at the scene of the death of Kyle Brennan?

 ” I’m not aware of any, and it definitely was not stated in any report that I’ve come across.”

 On-Page 9 Section 1 of the Clearwater Police Report Category: Evidence / Seized Property Type Currency

 The currency in evidence/property should have been documented in the precise denomination.